 If you wish to understand how actually trail cameras work, you must know how trail cameras are being set up.
 Understanding the setup of the trail is vital to perceive the actual functionality of a trail camera.

 Get the trail camera out of the box and check if any item is missing.
 The box of the trail camera should come with a manual that includes an inventory list.

 Secondly, pick a location to set your trail camera up.
 This depends on what you wish to capture.
 Try to put the camera facing toward the trail and make sure the camera is away from the trampled path.

-Charging the batteries is a key practice before going for any sort of captures.
-You’d wish to get the full view of the activities that are happening out there.
+Charging the batteries is a key practice before going for any sort of capture.
+You’d wish to get a full view of the activities that are happening out there.
 Then, if the batteries are not fully charged, chances are that you may miss out on some of the key moments that you were looking for.

 One may wonder how trail cameras can record such long video sessions.
-One answer is that its memory cards.
-Trail cameras nowadays have a massive memory card support which allows the user to store videos of enormous lengths and many photos.
+One answer is that it’s memory cards.
+Trail cameras nowadays have massive memory card support which allows the user to store videos of enormous lengths and many photos.

 Another vital part of the setup includes the configuration of the camera.
 The user can adjust the trigger speed and frequency.
 He/she may also alter the timer and the flash settings to his/her wish.